 Illicit Fentanyl

 The opioid crisis are deepened by the proliferation of illicit fentanyl and counterfeit pills.
-Created to mimic legitimate pharmaceuticals like oxycodone, these counterfeit pills and tablets are a full of risk, with users often oblivious to the lethal potency they contain.
+Created to mimic legitimate pharmaceuticals like oxycodone, these counterfeit pills and tablets are full of risk, with users often oblivious to the lethal potency they contain.
 Drug dealers, driven by profit rather than pharmacology, have fueled a surge in overdose deaths, as unsuspecting individuals chase heroin-like effects only to confront fentanyl’s unforgiving potency.

 Prescription Fentanyl

 On the other side of the coin, prescription fentanyl pills serve as a huge relief to those grappling with severe pain, such as cancer patients.
-Yet, these opioid analgesics, including other prescription opioids, despite their medical legitimacy, are unfortunetly adding to addiction via diagnosis’s such as opioid use disorders or substance use disorders.
+Yet, these opioid analgesics, including other prescription opioids, despite their medical legitimacy, are unfortunately adding to addiction via diagnoses such as opioid use disorders or substance use disorders.
 The risk of abuse and the pursuit of fentanyl’s effects can unsuspectedly put individuals in danger long after their prescriptions have run their course, leading down the path toward dependency.

 Taking fentanyl in higher doses or in ways not prescribed increases the risk of addiction and overdose from fentanyl.

-The Increasing Trend of Fentanyl-Related Overdose Deaths | La Hacienda
+The Growing Threat of Fentanyl-Related Overdose Deaths

 Fentanyl is a synthetic opioid with over 106,000 drug overdose deaths rocking the United States in 2021, a notable fraction of which involved synthetic opioids like fentanyl.
 This staggering figure is not an outlier but part of a trend, where overdose deaths involving synthetic opioids have increased nearly 7.5-fold from 2015 to 2021, exhibiting an escalating epidemic.
 The leap is particularly pronounced from 2019 to 2020, with a surge of over 56% in such overdoses, underscoring the urgency of addressing this public health emergency.